-Finally, the solution to import your transactions.
+Need to import transactions, but the format is not supported?
 Convert CSV to QIF and import into Quicken PC 2005-2019, Quicken 2007 Mac, LessAccounting, YNAB, NetSuite, MYOB, AceMoney.
-Work directly in Excel and copy data into the converter and convert
+Prepare transactions quickly in Excel and convert

 What can I do with CSV2QIF (CSV to QIF Converter)?

 Review transactions and click Convert to create a QIF file

 Import created file to Quicken for Windows or other QIF importing software or online service

 Why should I trust CSV2QIF?